-Uli was born in Würzburg (where W. C. Röntgen discovered X-rays in 1895) but grew up in Iphofen, a small village in the Franconian countryside.
-After finishing high-school in Kitzingen, he moved to the city at the river Main to study Chemistry at the Julius-Maximilians University of Würzburg in 2002.
+Uli was born in Würzburg (the birthplace of W. Heisenberg and where W. C. Röntgen discovered X-rays in 1895) but grew up in Iphofen, a small village in the Franconian countryside.
+After finishing highschool in Kitzingen, he moved back to the city at the river Main to study Chemistry at the Julius-Maximilians University of Würzburg in 2002.

 After completion of his undergraduate studies, Uli went to RWTH Aachen University for a PhD with Walter Leitner at the ITMC.
 Supported by a Kekulé fellowship of the FCI, he worked on asymmetric catalysis in continuous flow using supported ionic liquids and supercritical fluids, CO2 hydrogenation, and some recreational phosphorus and NHC chemistry.
 In 2010 he won the Silver Medal at the 3rd European Young Chemist Awards and graduated summa cum laude.